-Imagine you are a shepherd and want to make sure that your whole flock returned home.
+Imagine you are a shepherd and want to ensure that your whole flock returns home.
 You can put a collar on each sheep, and as soon as a sheep returns home, you simply remove the collar and hang it up in your shed.
-If you have one hanger for every collar, you will know that every sheep returned safely as soon as all hangers are filled.
+If you have one hanger for every collar, you will know that every sheep is returned safely as soon as all hangers are filled.
 Of course, you can also count them and keep a list.
-However, you will have to make sure to create a new list every time you start counting, and you will also have to make sure not to count a single sheep twice (or not at all).
+However, you will have to create a new list every time you start counting, and you will also have to make sure not to count a single sheep twice (or not at all).

 Money is essentially a tool to keep track of who owes what to whom.
 Broadly speaking, everything we have used as money up to now falls into two categories: physical artifacts and informational lists.
 Or, to use more common parlance: tokens and ledgers.

-… if you have an apple and I have an apple, and we swap apples — we each end up with only one apple.
-But if you and I have an idea and we swap ideas — we each end up with two ideas.Charles F. Brannan (1949)
+… “if you have an apple and I have an apple, and we swap apples — we each end up with only one apple.
+But if you and I have an idea and we swap ideas — we each end up with two ideas.”

 Physical tokens — what we call physical bearer assets, or “cash” — are free from this dilemma.
 In the real world, if you hand me a coin, your coin is gone.
 There is no magical duplication of the coin, and the only way to give it to me is to physically hand it over.
 The laws of physics do not allow you to double-spend it.